-Viking Analytics: Weekly Gamma Band Update 7/12/2021

-We share the Weekly Gamma Bands Update by Viking Analytics.
+Viking Analytics: Weekly Gamma Band Update 7/26/2021 We share the Weekly Gamma Bands Update by Viking Analytics.
 The report uses options gamma to help you better manage risk and your equity allocations.

-Gamma Band Update

-The S&P 500 (SPX) had two days of weakness yet rallied again on Friday to close the week at yet another all-time closing high.
-The Gamma Band model[1] attempts to summarize the impact that options trading can have on volatility in the SPX.
-When the daily price closes below ?Gamma Flip? level (currently near 4,305), the model will reduce exposure in order to avoid price volatility and sell-off risk.
-If the market closes on a daily basis below the lower gamma level (currently near 4,120), the model will reduce the SPX allocation to zero.

-Investors who keep an eye on various gamma-related levels are more aware of when market volatility is expected to increase.� The main premise of this model is to maintain high allocations to stocks when risk is expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��
+Gamma Band Update The S&P 500 (SPX) had a volatile week, with Monday down sharply, followed by four days of strength.� We entered the week with a full allocation to the SPX.� The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking the Gamma Flip and other related levels.
+When the daily price closes below ?Gamma Flip? level (currently near 4,335), the model will reduce exposure in order to avoid price volatility and sell-off risk.
+If the market closes on a daily basis below what we call the ?lower gamma level? (currently near 4,140), the model will reduce the SPX allocation to zero. �When implied volatility spikes (as it did last week), the Gamma Flip level will tend to increase.
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��

-The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a free sample report).
-With stocks continuing to extend historically high valuations, risk management tools are more important than ever to manage the next drawdown, whenever it may come.
+The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).
+With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.

-Please visit our website to learn more about our daily reports and quantitative algorithms.

-The Gamma Flip - Background

-Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.&#2013266080;&#2013266080; Some analysts call this level the ?gamma flip.?&#2013266080; The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).&#2013266080; When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.&#2013266080;
+Please visit our website to learn more about our daily reports and ETF algorithms.
+The Gamma Flip - Background Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.�� Some analysts call this level the ?gamma flip.?� The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).� When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.�

 Gamma Band Model?
 Background

 The purpose of the Gamma Band model is to show how tail risk can be reduced by following a few simple rules.� The daily Gamma Band model has improved risk-adjusted returns by over 60% since 2007.� The graph below demonstrates how this approach can limit drawdowns while maintaining good returns. � A quick video introduction of the Gamma Band model can be seen by following this link.�

 Gamma Band Historic Information

 sharpe kurtosis annual_vol

 Gamma Band Return 0.75 7.67 0.10

 SPX Return 0.46 12.74 0.21

-\ Gamma Bands improve backtested Sharpe by: 62.2%
+Gamma Bands improve backtested Sharpe by: 62.2%